Live internet radio can be used for free

 The way music is consumed has changed drastically from record players and cassettes to MP3 files and the iPod.
 Now we’re at the point where streaming services are how the majority of people get their music.
 While Apple wasn’t the first in the game, Apple Music has become one of the more popular services available for music lovers, but why?
 Is Apple Music actually good?
 Let’s find out.

-Editor’s note: this Apple Music review was updated on June 7, 2021, to discuss Apple Music Spatial Audio.
+Editor’s note: this Apple Music review was updated on October 18, 2021, to address Apple Music Voice Plan.

 What is Apple Music?